micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

 When the semaphore is correctly posted, the value is increased and the oldest high priority thread waiting (if any) is added to the READY list, allowing it to acquire the semaphore.

 If any of the waiting threads has a higher priority than the currently running thread, µOS++ will run the highest-priority thread made ready by `post()`.
-The current thread is suspended until it again becomes the highest-priority thread that is ready to run.
+The current thread is suspended until it'll become the highest-priority thread that is ready to run.

-### Posting from ISRs
+### Posting to semaphores from ISRs

 It is perfectly possible to post semaphores from ISRs, generally to synchronise waiting threads with events occurring on interrupts.